linneasimonexjobb/template-repository/docs/docs/CI/cd.md

 Though this template does not provide any guide to deploy to these instances, it provides a template how to either create an artifact that is generated when running the deployment or creating a Docker image to be deployed to gihub packages.

+## Docker
+Docker is a platform that enables developers to build, package, and distribute applications and their dependencies in a standardized and consistent way.
+It uses containerization technology to create lightweight, portable, and self-sufficient containers that can run on any machine with the Docker platform installed, regardless of the underlying operating system.

+Here's a breakdown of how Docker can be used in a package deployment on GitHub:

+Containerization: Docker allows you to package your application along with its dependencies and configuration files into a container.
+This container encapsulates the application's runtime environment, making it easy to deploy consistently across various environments.

+Dockerfile: To use Docker in a package deployment on GitHub, you first create a Dockerfile.
+This file contains instructions for building a Docker image, specifying the base image, environment variables, application dependencies, and other configurations required to run your application within a Docker container.

+Build Docker Image: With the Dockerfile in place, you build a Docker image using the docker build command.
+This command reads the instructions from the Dockerfile and creates a Docker image that encapsulates your application and its dependencies.

+Container Registry: Once the Docker image is built, it can be pushed to a container registry, such as Docker Hub or GitHub Container Registry (now GitHub packages).
+This step is crucial for sharing and distributing your Docker image so that it can be easily pulled and deployed on various systems.

 ## CD template

 A template of a CD is created in `.github/workflows/deployment.yml`